jfbilodeau/Claire/README.md

 #### Prerequisites
 As of now, there is no binary distribution of Claire.
 Source only.
 You will need the [.NET 8.0 SDK (dotnet.microsoft.com/download/dotnet/8.0)](https://dotnet.microsoft.com/download/dotnet/8.0).

 You will also need an Azure account with OpenAI enabled.
-You can sign up for a free account [free account (azure.microsoft.com/free/)](https://azure.microsoft.com/free/).
+You can sign up for a [free account (azure.microsoft.com/free/)](https://azure.microsoft.com/free/).

 #### Quick start